NLTP/Rules/README.md

    + (b) Maps and starting color:
       - (i) Maps will follow the schedule posted by the CRC.
       - (ii) The first map of the week will be played first and the second will be played second.
-      - (iii) A-team matches will repeat the first map of the week for the third game.
+      - (iii) B-team matches will repeat the first map of the week for the third game.
       - (iv) Team colors will alternate for each half (ABAB for A-team/ABABAB for B-team).
          - (1) If captains cannot agree on their A and B colors, either one may share their screen with the other as they use a randomizer or the captains may appeal to the CRC who will exasperatedly flip a coin on their behalf.
    + (c) Game settings: